Rancho Cucamonga, California: In popular culture

 The name "Cucamonga" became well known to fans of Jack Benny's popular radio program, in which an announcer, voiced by Mel Blanc, would call out: "Train leaving on track five for Anaheim, Azusa and Cu-camonga!"
 This running gag became so well known that it eventually led to a statue of Benny in Cucamonga.

+In Season 4, Episode 8 of Solar Opposites, Korvo, Jesse, Terry, and Yumyulack bring their Super Gooblers to "Kaley Cuoco's Rancho Cuoco-monga" which is a rehabilitative zoo for deformed creatures.
+The name is a play on the town of Rancho Cucamonga.

 The city is the primary setting of the TV series Workaholics and the feature film Next Friday.
 Further mention of the city was made in the Netflix series Unsolved.

 The city was claimed as the location where the "Flamin' Hot" flavor of Cheetos was created in the 1980s at the Frito-Lay factory.